metacpan/metacpan-cpan-extracted/distros/C/Courriel/README.md

 This module rips some chunks of code from a few other places, notably several of the Email suite modules.

-# DONATIONS

-If you'd like to thank me for the work I've done on this module, please consider making a "donation" to me via PayPal.
-I spend a lot of free time creating free software, and would appreciate any support you'd care to offer.

-Please note that **I am not suggesting that you must do this** in order for me to continue working on this particular software.
-I will continue to do so, inasmuch as I have in the past, for as long as it interests me.

-Similarly, a donation made in this way will probably not make me work on this software much more, unless I get so many donations that I can consider working on free software full time, which seems unlikely at best.

-To donate, log into PayPal and send money to autarch@urth.org or use the button on this page: [http://www.urth.org/~autarch/fs-donation.html](http://www.urth.org/~autarch/fs-donation.html)

 # BUGS

 Please report any bugs or feature requests to `bug-courriel@rt.cpan.org`, or